Zellic/move-prover-examples/README.md

 ```

 Now when we run the verifier, we see no errors.
 When writing `aborts_if`
-clauses, it is good to know that once you have at least one written---or the
+clauses, it is good to know that once you have at least one written—or the
-`aborts_if_is_strict` pragma is set---then the abort conditions must exactly
+`aborts_if_is_strict` pragma is set—then the abort conditions must exactly
 cover when the function will abort.
 To disable this behavior, set the
 `aborts_if_is_partial` pragma to true.